rogerpadilla/prouter/README.md

 ```

-### conditionally avoid executing other middlewares and do not change the path in the URL (using commonjs modules)
+### conditionally avoid executing other middlewares and prevent changing the path in the URL (using commonjs modules)

 ```js
 const prouter = require('prouter');